ncatlab/nlab-content/pages/419.md

   (Ho(\mathcal{C}), \otimes^L , \gamma(1))
 $$

-is a [[strong monoidal functor]] with structure morphism the inverse of the above natural isomorpmism
+on the [[category of cofibrant objects]] is a [[strong monoidal functor]] with structure morphism the inverse of the above natural isomorpmism

 $$
   \mu_{X,Y}